cjacker/opensource-toolchain-bouffalo-lab/README.md

 The root cause we can not use `bflb-mcu-tool` to program these 2 low_load firmwares is it did not export group1 related args.

-After reading the codes of `bflb-mcu-tool`, I found it's very easy to enable group1 support with a few changes.
+After reading the codes of `bflb-mcu-tool`, I found it's very easy to enable group1 support with a few code changes.

 The patch '[bflb_mcu_tool-1.8.3-enable-group1.patch](./m1s_linux_firmware/bflb_mcu_tool-1.8.3-enable-group1.patch)' is for bflb_mcu_tool v1.8.3 (latest version when writing this tutorial), since `bflb_mcu_tool` can be installed by pip, you should install it as: